invpuppet/test-tellia/README.md

 $ npm install
 ```

-You need either a Groq API key.
+You need a Groq API key.

 ## Compile and run the project